-Green and Social Economy Finance is a comprehensive compilation linking research and practice.
-It reviews concepts and research findings in the ever growing field of green and social economy finance.
+Green and Social Economy Finance is a compilation of chapters by experts, linking research and practice.
 This anthology provides a new thinking on social economy green finance, showing emerging themes and trends.
-It spans from stocks markets, green finance, innovations, digitalization to social finance, governance and theories of change.
+It spans from stock markets, green finance, innovations, digitalization to social finance, governance and theories of change.
 It concentrates on impact, opportunity recognition and development of financial products designed to finance the green and social economy.
-Without the attraction of capital, social entrepreneurship, innovations, green finance can face difficulty in scaling business solutions.
+Without the attraction of capital, social entrepreneurship, and innovations, green finance can face difficulty in addressing business solutions.
 Green and social economy is a nascent field.
 The authors address the conceptualization of green and social solutions and identify new trends in the finance industry products and approaches.
-The anthology demonstrates that aligning finance and investment with the Paris Agreement, the Sustainable Development Goals and needs and interests of society is feasible.
+The book demonstrates that aligning finance and investment with the Paris Agreement, sustainable development goals and needs and interests of society are feasible.

 Table of Contents

 INTERNATIONAL MANAGEMENT FRAMEWORKS AND GOVERNANCE

 Is the EU Action Plan for Sustainable Finance: A Game Changer?

 Environmental Social and Governance, Executive Remuneration, and Firm Performance

 Is There a Growing Opportunity or a Widening Gap?
 On the Effectiveness of Voluntary Initiatives and Non-Regulatory Guidance Facing Science Based Targeting

 Internal Mechanism and Quality Of CSR Disclosure: Evidence from China

 Evolutionary Investment and Leadership as Agents for Rapid Transformation: Including the Iroquois Valley Farmland REIT, PBC Case

 National Guidelines for Sustainable Finance and the Sustainable Development Goals